Azure/blobxfer/docs/30-vectored-io.md

 ```

 In order to take advantage of `stripe` Vectored IO across multiple
 destinations, you must use a YAML configuration file.
+Additionally, when
+downloading a striped blob, you must specify all storage account locations
+of the striped blob in the `azure_storage` section of your YAML
+configuration file.